Vault Best Practices

 6. Identify a set of business-critical objects.
 Configure a backup specifically to include these objects to run at higher frequency levels (recommended frequency is multiple times a day) depending on RPO and RTO requirements.

-7. Use the option to exclude formula fields in case of objects with a large number of fields, without which Salesforce queries may be errored out or giving results slowly.
+7. Use the option to exclude formula fields in case of objects with a large number of fields, without which Salesforce queries may be errored out or give results slowly.

 8. Configure email addresses of users who need to be notified upon completion or failure of backups.
 (By default, the user who configured the backup will be notified automatically).

-9. Go through logs and results of backups on a weekly basis to ensure that automated backups are happening as expected.
+9. Go through logs and results of backups every week to ensure that automated backups are happening as expected.

 10. Adjust frequency and scheduled time of backup configurations based on API call limit and API call consumption by other systems.

 11. A Salesforce user with which an org is registered on Vault should have admin-level permissions in the org.
-Recommendation is to create an admin user separately for Vault.
+The recommendation is to create an admin user separately for Vault.

 Restore/ Replicate Best Practices

-1. Active validation rules, triggers, process builder and workflow may lead to restore/replicate failures of certain data or metadata.
-Make sure to disable these before restore/replicate operations.
+1. Active validation rules, triggers, process builder, and workflow may lead to restore/replicate failures of certain data or metadata.
+Make sure to disable these before performing restore/replicate operations.

 2. We strongly urge everyone to implement frameworks such as Trigger Handlers that allow you to disable automation (Triggers, Flows, Workflow Rules, etc.) for certain users or at certain times.
 Salesforce offers brief guidance on this on Trailhead, and there are multiple Trigger Handler patterns available such as the Apex Trigger Actions Framework.
 Data restore jobs generally do not need to re-process that business automation.
 By bypassing this automation you can reduce time to write data to Salesforce by 10x or more.